Ch40s1/React-Portfolio/README.md

 MIT license

 ### Features
-Made with REACT and bootstrap
+Made with REACT, Bootstrap and Vite